 We found the best way to get to Hallstatt was via train.
 A roundtrip train fare from Salzburg costs around $40 USD / per person.
 We left Salzburg Hbf station, changed trains in Attnang-Puchheim, and arrived in Hallstatt two and a half hours later.
 After arriving at the train station, we followed the path toward the lake to purchase ferry tickets to Hallstatt.
 Roundtrip ferry tickets cost around $6 USD / per person.

 Hallstatt is very small.
-You can easily explore the entire town in under an hour.
-We took our time while we strolled the beautiful streets, ate lunch, tasted their local ice cream, and checked out their adorable shops.
-Even though it is small, it sure is beautiful.
-Surrounded by majestic mountains, this green lake and colorful town should top everyone's bucket list.
-I was absolutely thrilled to finally be here.
+You can easily explore the entire old town in under an hour.
+We took our time while we strolled the beautiful streets, ate lunch, tasted their local ice cream, and checked out some adorable shops.

 Some other activities include hiking, renting a small electric boat or paddleboat, riding the funicular up to the Skywalk platform, paragliding, and taking a tour of the salt mine Salzwelten Hallstatt.